The City of Portland has finished its garlic mustard treatments for 2023.

 Description of Garlic Mustard In Each Phase

-With longer days in March and April, garlic mustard rosettes undergo a change called bolting.
+With longer, warmer days in March and April, garlic mustard rosettes undergo a change called bolting.
 The stems lengthen and leaves go from round to triangular.
-Buds form at the top of the building cluster of leaves.
+Buds form at the top of the rising cluster of leaves.

-After a sufficient number of warm, light days in April or May, the buds atop bolting plants will open into garlic mustard's characteristic four-petaled white flowers.
-The flowering stage of garlic mustard typically lasts three to four weeks.
+After enough warm, light days in April or May, the bolting plants will open into garlic mustard's characteristic four-petaled white flowers.
+The flowering stage of garlic mustard typically lasts 2-3 weeks.
 Herbicide treatment is most effective during this phase.
 Roots not removed during pulling will likely form a new flowering plant in a few weeks.

-Seed ripening goes on for four to six weeks until the plants begin to dry out, typically in early to mid-July.
+Mature seeds ripen for four to six weeks until the plants begin to dry out, typically in early to mid-July.
 Pulling can be done in this phase, without regard for root re-growth, but MUST stop when plants begin drying.
 Herbicide treatment will have no effect during this phase and should not be attempted.

 Newly-dry seedpods will explode at the slightest touch, depositing seeds in clothes and hair and making the well-meaning puller an ideal vector for infesting new areas.